HenestrosaDev/ios-interview-questions/README.md

 	`CADisplayLink` is a class in UIKit that creates a timer that synchronizes your app's rendering with the display's refresh rate (usually 60 or 120 Hz on modern iOS devices).
 When a `CADisplayLink` object is added to the app's run loop, the system notifies the app each time the display is about to refresh.
 This allows the app to update its content before the screen is redrawn, ensuring smooth and fluid animations.

-	Here is an example usage:
+	Here's an example of how it's used:

 	```swift
 	var displayLink: CADisplayLink?